jacksuelzer/business_forecasting_python/README.md

 To make a Machine Learning model competitive in this domain, it is essential to incorporate richer exogenous variables (e.g., external economic indicators, marketing spend, holiday/event flags).
 This underscores that success with tree-based models relies heavily on domain expertise and creating predictive features.

+Key Packages Used:

+pandas

+numpy

+matplotlib / seaborn / plotly

+statsmodels (for statistical models)

+neuralforecast / lightgbm (for Deep Learning and ML models)

+## Future Work and Next Steps
+The following steps are recommended to transition this proof-of-concept into a production-ready forecasting system:

+Error Analysis and Explainability: Conduct a deep dive into the specific time series where even the best models performed poorly to understand the underlying drivers (e.g., outliers, unmodeled events).

+Uncertainty Quantification: Implement prediction intervals (e.g., 80% and 95% confidence intervals) to provide the business with a clear range of outcomes, enabling better risk-aware decision-making.

+Cloud Deployment: Containerize the final model using Docker and deploy it on a cloud platform (e.g., AWS Sagemaker, GCP Vertex AI) to establish a reliable, scheduled prediction service.